microchip-pic-avr-examples/pic16f17146-cold-plate-mplab-mcc/README.md

 # Intelligent Cooling Plate with PIC16F17146

-Packed with more peripherals than I/O pins, this intelligent cooling plate (aka: the cold plate) cools it's the metal surface and anything on top of it.
+Packed with more peripherals than I/O pins, this intelligent cooling plate (also known as: the cold plate) cools it's metal surface and anything on top of it.
 Controlling this system is a single 20-pin, 8-bit MCU, which performs temperature measurements, peltier current monitoring, user interface control, and safety functions.
-This MCU can handle this task single-handedly due to the wide array of Core Independent Peripherals (CIPs) on the device.
+This MCU can handle this task single-handedly thanks to the wide array of Core Independent Peripherals (CIPs) on the device.

 This README covers a brief usage guide, and other surface level info about the demo.
 The cold plate was made so different aspects/functionalities of the microcontroller could be copied/adapted to various applications, rather than the intention someone would build their own cold plate.
 Because of this, there is no how-to guide to build up the hardware.
 However, all PCB, CAD files, and non-standard BOM components are included in the repo for reference.